sfeldmanmdphd/EducatorPortfolio/content/pages/m1-immunology.md

 draft: false
 ---

-Since joining the faculty at Unversity of Pennsylvania, I co-led an M1 Immunology small group for 6 session in the fall of 2017.
+Since joining the faculty at Unversity of Pennsylvania, I co-led an M1 Immunology small group for 6 session in the fall of 2017 and again in 2018.
 18 students led themselves through immunology cases prepared by the course directors, and I facilitated discussion of the material.

 In the fall of 2016, I was an instructor in the Basic Immunology course for M1 students at Northwestern University Medical School.
 I gave the large group lectures on Effector Functions of Humoral Immunity, Mucosal Immunology, and Immunity to Microbes to the class of ~150 students, who either attended in person and/or watched online.